SFU-CMPT-201/.github/profile/README.md

 ## VM Links and Instructions

+* This will take some time, e.g., a few hours, and it is necessary for the first assignment, which will take another few hours.
+So make sure you start this right away.
+Downloading and running the VM is not the end of the setup process.
+There are more things to do after you log in.
 * For Windows, Linux, and Intel Macs, please install the latest [VMware Player](https://www.vmware.com/ca/products/workstation-player.html) or [Fusion](https://customerconnect.vmware.com/evalcenter?p=fusion-player-personal-13) on your